 All members of the department are subject specialists and highly experienced.
 We are fortunate to be housed in our own modern languages suite of rooms in the former “House Block”, itself retaining many of its original features.
 All rooms are equipped with interactive whiteboards and data projectors, and we also have our own netbooks and iPad’s.
 Our Head of Department and two students have presented at an international conference in Taiwan on the subject of Innovative use of IT in promoting international links, and more recently students have gone to Taiwan to participate in expeditions and conferences.

 French is introduced as the first foreign language in Year 7.
 In Year 8 and 9, pupils are set by ability.
 The top two sets also study Spanish.
 At KS4 pupils have the option of continuing with either language or both to the full course GCSE.
 We enter the pupils for the AQA syllabus.
 In the Sixth Form students can continue with either language or both to AS/A level standard and are also entered for the AQA syllabus.
 There is an additional Latin option in 6th Form and we offer several clubs, including Greek, and Sign Language.

 We have a very successful “Asia Club” for students from Years 7 – 13, are closely involved in the Cumbria Connecting Classrooms project, enjoying links/an exchange with schools in Korea and Taiwan.

-As a result of the international dimension at the school we were recently awarded Full International Status by the British Council.
-Each year we recruit a group of international mentors who are trained to deliver global citizenship to younger students.
-This project, which is based on our very successful peer-mentoring model, also run by MFL staff, links Modern Languages, ICT and Citizenship.
-Last year, we piloted bilingual teaching projects teaching some Geography and Biology through the medium of French.
+As a result of the international dimension at the school hold Full International Status awarded by the British Council.
+Each year we recruit a group of of Sixth Former’s who run our Asia Club for pupils from Years 7-13.
+In recent years, we piloted bilingual teaching projects teaching some Geography and Biology through the medium of French.

-In addition our Key Stage 3 children have penfriends in French schools in Rouen, St Alban and Quimper.
+In addition our Key Stage 3 children have penfriends in French schools in Barby, St Alban and Quimper.
 We write letters and have Skype links with them.